Keio University

 Introduction

 In Japan, the first national election in which citizens aged 18 and older could vote began with the House of Councillors election in July 2016.
-Since 18-year-olds include high school students, the government and ruling parties emphasized the need for "sovereign education" and distributed a supplementary textbook to students titled "The Future of Japan We Create: To Acquire the Skills Required as Voters."
-Around this time, terms such as "sovereign education" and "citizenship education" began to gain attention.
+Since 18-year-olds include high school students, the government and the ruling party emphasized the need for "voter education" and distributed a supplementary textbook to students titled "Creating Japan's Future with Us: To Acquire the Skills Required as Voters."
+Around this time, terms such as "voter education" and "citizenship education" began to gain attention.

-Having conducted school surveys on citizenship education initiatives in France, I have been interested in how this education is approached in Japan.
-However, most university students respond that they have no memory of receiving lessons related to sovereign education.
+I have conducted school surveys on citizenship education initiatives in France, so I have been interested in how this education is approached in Japan.
+However, most university students answer that they have no memory of receiving classes related to voter education.

 However, it is not that they are uninterested in politics.
 For example, in a 2021 class (for 3rd and 4th-year students), we discussed the causes of the decline in youth voter turnout.
-Opinions emerged such as, "Life has become affluent, and dissatisfaction with society has disappeared," or "There is a weak sense among young people that they can change society through voting," which might be why they do not feel inclined to vote.
-As for countermeasures, opinions included, "It is necessary to create an atmosphere where politics belongs to everyone and anyone can talk about it," and that improvements could be made through "cooperation from parents and adults, not just youth, to foster interest in politics on a daily basis" and "collaboration with the local community."
-There was also an idea that "installing polling stations at universities" might increase the number of young voters.
-I feel strongly that rather than just lamenting the "alienation of youth from politics," it is important to proactively provide opportunities for them to think, as B. Crick of the UK also emphasized.
+Opinions emerged such as, "Life has become affluent and dissatisfaction with society has disappeared," or "Young people don't feel that voting can change society," which might be why they don't feel like voting.
+As for countermeasures, opinions were voiced that "it is necessary to create an atmosphere where politics belongs to everyone and anyone can talk about it," and that improvements could be made through "cooperation from parents and adults, not just young people" and "collaboration with the local community" to foster interest in politics on a daily basis.
+Additionally, the idea came up that "installing polling stations at universities" might increase the number of young people who vote.
+Rather than just lamenting the "alienation of youth from politics," I feel strongly that it is important to deliberately provide opportunities for them to think, as Bernard Crick of the UK also emphasized.

 Citizenship Education in Europe

-In Japan, attention is focused on citizenship education in the UK, where the Crick Report was issued, but in fact, this education spread across Europe from the mid-1990s onward.
-In Central and Eastern European countries, where new governments were formed through democratization movements and aimed for EU (European Union) membership, the Council of Europe took the lead in introducing the content and practice of democratic education and training teachers to support democratization *1.
+In Japan, attention is focused on citizenship education in the UK, where the Crick Report was issued, but in fact, this education spread across Europe from the mid-1990s onwards.
+In Central and Eastern European countries, new governments were formed through democratization movements.
+As they aimed for EU (European Union) membership, the Council of Europe took the lead in introducing the content and practice of democratic education and training teachers to support democratization.*1

-Even in France, which pioneered the creation of a public education system and introduced civic education in the 1880s, citizenship education was introduced in 1994 to "revive" and further "reactivate" civic education in response to changes in social conditions.
-This education centers on civic subjects where students learn about national systems, rights, freedoms, equality, and the concept of democracy.
+Even in France, which pioneered the creation of a public education system and introduced civic education in the 1880s, "civic education was revived" in 1985 in response to changes in social conditions, and citizenship education was introduced in 1994 to further "revitalize" it.
+This education centers on civics classes where students learn about national systems, rights, freedoms, equality, and the concept of democracy.
 It also involves activities to develop students as citizens by incorporating these concepts into other subjects and extracurricular activities such as class meetings, with students, faculty, and principals working together as members of a single school community.

-However, although a quarter-century has passed since these efforts began, they have not necessarily led to youth participation in elections.
-Like Japan, France is struggling with declining youth voter turnout.
+However, although a quarter-century has passed since this initiative began, it has not necessarily led to electoral participation by young people.
+Like Japan, France is struggling with a decline in youth voter turnout.
 In France, presidential elections attract interest because of the direct election system, but voter turnout has been declining since the 2000s.
-The presidential election held in May 2017 recorded the highest-ever abstention rate of 25%, with 34% of those aged 18–24 abstaining.
+The presidential election held in May 2017 recorded the highest abstention rate in history at 25%, and among 18 to 24-year-olds, 34% abstained.

-In the municipal council elections held on March 15, 2020, just as the number of COVID-19 infections began to rise, the turnout for the first round of voting was 44.6%, a decrease of about 19% from the previous election.
-In the second round, which was postponed to the end of June due to the lockdown caused by the spread of infection, it dropped further to 34.6% (a 27.4% decrease compared to the previous election).
-Notably, a staggering 72% of voters aged 18–34 abstained.
-Thus, it is clear that the number of people going to polling stations significantly decreased during the pandemic elections.
+In the municipal elections held on March 15, 2020, just as the number of COVID-19 infections began to increase, the turnout for the first round of voting was 44.6%, a decrease of about 19% from the previous election.
+In the second round, which was postponed to the end of June due to the lockdown caused by the spread of infection, it dropped further to 34.6% (down 27.4% from the previous time).
+Notably, a staggering 72% of voters aged 18 to 34 abstained.
+Thus, it is clear that the number of people going to polling stations decreased significantly during elections held during the pandemic.

 The fact that voter turnout among those under 35 is lower than that of older generations means that the votes of young people, who must carry the future of the country, are being marginalized.
 Consequently, politicians have begun to communicate through social media, which young people use frequently.